-We will support our members and the wider NHS to make the transition from a decade of austerity and in the transition towards financial planning at system level.
-We will also continue to make the case for greater financial autonomy for members and systems as we heads towards a new financial regime.
+We are supporting members and the wider NHS to make the transition from a decade of austerity and in the transition towards financial planning at system level.
+We are also continuing to make the case for greater financial autonomy for members and systems as we heads towards a new financial regime.

 We will also lead a coalition of health organisations in a major campaign – Health for Care – to secure reform and a long-term funding settlement for social care.
 This is the right thing to do but also essential if the NHS is to achieve the ambitions of the NHS Long Term Plan.